 The school requests that we are provided with two labelled, in date reliever inhalers.
-One is kept available in the pupil's classroom and the other in the school office and the other in the Medical Room??
+One is kept available in the pupil's classroom and the other in the Medical Room.
 All inhalers must be labelled with the child's name by the parent/carer.